|

 Example

-If a March 2011 date is entered, the client will receive a CRC with their February 2011 cheque and Health Benefits card.
-The CRC is for March 1 to March 31, 2011 reporting period. -
+If a March 2011 date is entered, the client will automatically receive a CRC attached to their February 2011 Direct Deposit Statement and Health Benefits card.
+The CRC is for March 1 to March 31, 2011 reporting period.
+The client reports on ARC rather than completing and returning the CRC.

-Places a Task in Mobius the month prior to the Exempt End Date to review whether the exemption should be extended.
+2. Places a reminder in Compass the month prior to the Exempt End Date to review whether the exemption should be extended.
 Once the exemption is entered in LISA, the exemption will continue until either the Exempt End Date passes or until it is manually changed by the worker.
 LISA will automatically stop the monthly reporting exemption from continuing once the Exempt End Date passes.

 Note